 evolutionary facts

-The time required for a species to genetically adapt to new chemical compounds varies widely and depends on lifespan, reproduction rate, environmental pressure, and biological complexity.
+The time required for a species to genetically adapt to new chemical inputs varies widely.

-Human physiology evolved under relatively stable nutritional and chemical conditions.
-Many modern compounds — including refined substances, synthetic additives, and novel molecular structures — are evolutionarily recent.
-As a result, the body must manage these exposures through short-term regulatory mechanisms rather than true genetic adaptation.
+Homo sapiens physiology evolved under relatively stable nutritional and chemical conditions.
+Many modern inputs — including refined substances, synthetic additives, and novel molecular structures — are evolutionarily recent.

 1. Nature of the Compound: